sohail-js/email-client/README.md

 ## Features
 1. Resize email list
-2. Debouncing in search and throttling in sort
+2. Search and sort emails (with debouncing and throttling)
 3. Smart search (search for any case with multiple space separated search terms)
 4. Favourites
 5. Unread emails count